ValentinMassa/ValentinMassa/README.md

 ## **_About Me_**

 <div align="left">

-I'm a Salesforce Seller in training with a strong ability to learn quickly, enabling me to achieve my goals effectively.
+On the path to Salesforce Seller and Solution Engineer: I apply analytical rigor and rapid-learning to build scalable, data-driven workflows.

 💻 **Student of Computer engineer**
 🚀 **Salesforce Platform**